-Generative retrieval generates identifiers of relevant documents in an end-to-end manner using a sequence-to-sequence architecture for a given query.
+For a given query generative retrieval generates identifiers of relevant documents in an end-to-end manner using a sequence-tosequence architecture.
 The relation between generative retrieval and other retrieval methods, especially those based on matching within dense retrieval models, is not yet fully comprehended.
 Prior work has demonstrated that generative retrieval with atomic identifiers is equivalent to single-vector dense retrieval.
 Accordingly, generative retrieval exhibits behavior analogous to hierarchical search within a tree index in dense retrieval when using hierarchical semantic identifiers.
 However, prior work focuses solely on the retrieval stage without considering the deep interactions within the decoder of generative retrieval.